N1KH1LT0X1N/N1KH1LT0X1N/CONTRIBUTING.md

 - Ensure no existing functionality breaks
 - Add test cases for new features (if applicable)

-## 📚 Adding Projects

-When adding projects to `/projects/`:
-1. Create a new folder with descriptive name
-2. Include a detailed README.md
-3. Add requirements/dependencies file
-4. Include sample data if needed
-5. Provide clear setup instructions

 ## 🎨 Design Guidelines

 - Maintain consistent visual style